-- create a product/outcome in response to the goal, global context and the criteria/ specifications (the description of the process) - demonstrate thinking skills (such as critical and creative thinking skills, etc.) by identifying and solving problems, applying existing knowledge to generate new idea, products or processes, consider multiple alternatives, combine knowledge, understanding and skills to create products or solutions, practising flexible thinking, creating novel solutions to authentic problem, creating original works and ideas or using existing works and ideas in new ways, etc.)

-Click Here to upgrade to Unlimited Pages and Expanded Features social skills (by interacting with others, including supervisor, nunication, using appropriate forms of writing and speaking derstanding of perspective, interpretation and empathy, and edge to his/her own communication strategies, etc.)

-ound in the PP journal)
+- create a product/outcome in response to the goal, global context and the criteria/ specifications (the description of the process) - demonstrate thinking skills (such as critical and creative thinking skills, etc.) by identifying and solving problems, applying existing knowledge to generate new idea, products or processes, consider multiple alternatives, combine knowledge, understanding and skills to create products or solutions, practising flexible thinking, creating novel solutions to authentic problem, creating original works and ideas or using existing works and ideas in new ways, etc.) - demonstrate communication and social skills (by interacting with others, including supervisor, through clear and consistent communication, using appropriate forms of writing and speaking for different purposes, showing understanding of perspective, interpretation and empathy, and effectively transferring this knowledge to his/her own communication strategies, etc.) (The evidence of this should be found in the PP journal)